Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/ios-swift/index.md

 To retrieve the IDFA and add it to the tracking events, you can follow this [example plugin](https://github.com/amplitude/Amplitude-Swift/blob/main/Examples/AmplitudeSwiftUIExample/AmplitudeSwiftUIExample/ExamplePlugins/IDFACollectionPlugin.swift) to implement your own plugin.

+--8<-- "includes/sdk-device-id/lifecycle-header.md"

+1. Device ID of Amplitude instance if it’s set by `setDeviceId()`
+2. IDFV if it exists
+3. A randomly generated UUID string

 ### Location tracking

 Amplitude converts the IP of a user event into a location (GeoIP lookup) by default.
 This information may be overridden by an app's own tracking solution or user data.